-Introduction
+INTRODUCTION

-The Social Work Program’s Graduate Handbook provides useful information for students considering graduate study in social work at Ohio University and for those already enrolled in the program.
+The Department of Social Work’s Graduate Handbook provides useful information for students considering graduate study in social work at Ohio University and for those already enrolled in the program.
 The handbook is not intended to substitute for Ohio University’s Bulletin.
-Instead, the purpose of this handbook is twofold: 1) to act as a resource and reference book for students interested in enrolling in and/or involved with the application process for the Ohio University Master of Social Work (MSW) Program and 2) to provide important information on policies and other matters related to the general functioning of the Social Work Program.
-This handbook is also available on-line.
+Instead, the purpose of this handbook is twofold: 1) to act as a resource and reference book for students interested in enrolling in and/or involved with the application process for the Ohio University Master of Social Work (MSW) Program and 2) to provide important information on policies and other matters related to the general functioning of the Department of Social Work.
+This handbook is also available online.
 Inquiries regarding matters in this handbook are welcome and should be directed to the Graduate Coordinator.

-If admitted into the program, students will receive an electronic version of the program’s Field Education Manual, also found on-line, which will provide detailed information about the field placement and field instruction process.
+If admitted into the program, students will receive an electronic version of the program’s Field Education Manual, also found online, which will provide detailed information about the field placement and field instruction process.

-PLEASE NOTE: Policies, procedures and programmatic components, including but not limited to curriculum, admissions and Graduate Assistantships, are subject to change to conform with CSWE guidelines, university mandates, educational priorities and budgetary constraints.
-Attempts will be made to notify all current students, incoming students and applicants of such changes as early as possible, but students are responsible for keeping abreast of changes to the program.
+PLEASE NOTE: Policies, procedures and programmatic components including, but not limited to, curriculum, admissions, and Graduate Assistantships, are subject to change to conform with CSWE guidelines, university mandates, educational priorities, and budgetary constraints.
+Attempts will be made to notify all current students, incoming students, and applicants of such changes as early as possible, but students are responsible for keeping abreast of changes to the program.